 International efforts to combat the financing of terrorist activities mainly rest with the UN Security Council.
-UN member states are required to adopt procedures for freezing the assets of individuals and organisations listed as terrorist.
+UN member states must adopt procedures for freezing the assets of individuals and organisations listed as terrorists.

 Switzerland implements the measures enacted by UN Security Council Resolutions via the existing regime and procedures relating to anti-money laundering legislation or in ordinances based on the EmbA.